axoflow/axosyslog/tests/light/README.md

 ## Running 3rd party services in containers

 Some tests need 3rd party services (`clickhouse-server`, `snmptrapd`).
-By default (`--third-party-runner local`) these are expected to be installed on the host.
+By default (`--third-party-runner auto`) each service runs from the host binary when it is installed, and falls back to a container otherwise — so tests work out of the box both on a host with the services installed and on one without them.

-To run them in containers instead — so they don't need to be installed locally — pass `--third-party-runner docker`:
+To force one mode for all services, pass `--third-party-runner local` (host binaries only) or `--third-party-runner docker` (containers only):

 ```
 make light-check PYTEST_OPTS="--third-party-runner docker"